 - Good nutrition

-- Clean litter boxes
+- Clean litter boxes with good litter

 - Always fresh water